News

 Imagine your child has been diagnosed with cancer and requires inpatient treatment.
 Most people would be consumed with comforting and supporting their loved one through treatment and recovery.
 But for others, concerns such as transportation to the hospital, the ability to miss work to attend appointments, the ability to care for their other children or the financial pressure of having to pay medical bills adds a level of vulnerability that may be difficult, if not impossible, to overcome.

-In an effort to address social determinants of health and build an integrated care system that can assess and assist those facing these situations, Angela LaRosa, M.D. and Children’s and Women’s ICCE Administrator Amy Hauser have partnered with Charleston Pro Bono and Charleston Legal Aid to create MUSC’s first Medical Legal Parnership (MLP).
+In an effort to address social determinants of health and build an integrated care system that can assess and assist those facing these situations, Angela LaRosa, M.D. and Children’s and Women’s ICCE Administrator Amy Hauser have partnered with Charleston Pro Bono and Charleston Legal Aid to create MUSC’s first Medical Legal Partnership (MLP).

 MLPs are rising in importance as the healthcare industry continues to focus on social determinants of health.
 Some determinants, like food insecurity or transportation, can be addressed via hospital intervention, but others, like housing eviction and educational advocacy, lie outside the spectrum of care providers can feasibly provide on their own.
 Legal teams and medical staff can work together to help patients navigate the legal challenges that impact patient health.